 - Don’t use any device near others or in an enclosed space to avoid other people inhaling the aerosol or touching a surface on which the aerosol might have settled.

-- Pay extra attention to the latest coronavirus (COVID-19) advice – wash your hands thoroughly and frequently, cough into your elbow, try to avoid touching your face, and maintain physical distance from others.
+- Pay extra attention to – wash your hands thoroughly and frequently, cough into your elbow, try to avoid touching your face, and maintain physical distance from others.

 Am I more at risk of coronavirus (COVID-19) if I used to smoke?

 It’s not currently known if people who have previously smoked have a higher risk of getting coronavirus (COVID-19) compared to people who have never smoked.

 If you previously smoked and have now quit, you’ll almost certainly have a lower risk of severe complications from the coronavirus (COVID-19) (if you become infected with the virus) than you would have if you were still smoking.

 How long do people have to stop smoking or vaping to reduce coronavirus (COVID-19) risks?

 Starting and using nicotine replacement therapy and other stop-smoking medications

 For people who smoke, stop-smoking medications or nicotine replacement therapy products (like patches, gum, lozenge or spray) can help to reduce cravings and manage withdrawal symptoms.
 When combined with tailored support from Quitline, these medications give people the best chance of successfully quitting.

 There is no evidence that coronavirus (COVID-19) has an impact on the safety and effectiveness of these medications.
 If you are already using these medications, it is safe to continue to do so, as instructed by your doctor.
 If you are thinking about starting these medications, it is best to first speak with a Quitline counsellor () or your doctor.